-To ensure a repeatable/trackable methodology toward the design, development and deployment of a corporate/business podcast, PodWorx developed The Four P’s of Podcasting®.
+To ensure a repeatable/trackable methodology for the design, development, and deployment of a corporate/business podcast, in 2006 PodWorx developed The Four P’s of Podcasting®.

 It is a simple process that helps our customers understand how podcasting works and ensures they know exactly where we are in the management of their show.
 A more detailed description is presented during the initial meeting with our customers.

 According to a 2006 survey by PodTrac, reliability, which is the delivering of a new episode when promised/as scheduled, is a top five podcast attribute to those surveyed.
 This means that if you say you’re going to distribute a new podcast episode every three weeks, you must keep your word.